In This Article

 Just as stay-at-home moms with a spouse need a support network, single, stay-at-home moms do, too.

 Look to mom friends and family members.
-They will help you with everything—moral support, girls' nights, and giving you a night off so you can indulge in some me-time.
+They can help you with everything—moral support, girls' nights, and giving you a night off so you can indulge in some me-time.
 Everything will fall on you most of the time, so your support network is vital to not only helping you get through each day, but also to helping you get everything you need done each day, including taking care of yourself.

 Find Affordable Child Care Options